jsieving/C-ingStars/reports/report.md

 If the argument block's size is at least the requested size, `handle_extra_space` is called.
 This will split the block into 2 blocks if there is enough extra space to create a new block metadata structure.
 The second block will be free, and the first will be returned.
 If there is not enough extra space, the original block is returned.

-If there is a free block following the argument block, and the block occupies enough space to accomodate the needed size, the original block absorbs the next block's space, `next` and `prev` pointers are changed to skip over and forget the next block, and `handle_extra_space` is called in case there is leftover space.
+If there is a free block following the argument block, and the block occupies enough space to accommodate the needed size, the original block absorbs the next block's space, `next` and `prev` pointers are changed to skip over and forget the next block, and `handle_extra_space` is called in case there is leftover space.

 If the argument block is on the top of the heap, `sbrk` is called to try to expand its space.